Today in European history: the Battle of Mohács (1526)

 Ah yes, the Habsburgs, I almost forgot about them.
 They don’t factor in this story until the very end, when they took advantage of political chaos in what was left of Hungary to stake their own claim.
 Louis belonged to the Hungarian-Bohemian-Croatian branch of the Jagiellonian dynasty, which ruled Poland-Lithuania and would do so until the end of the 16th century.
 Hungarian and Croatian (the crowns had been in union since the 12th century) nobles had chosen his father, Vladislaus II (d.
 1516)—who was at the time the King of Bohemia—to succeed the very powerful Matthias Corvinus in 1490.
 They didn’t want another powerful king on the throne and Vladislaus seemed more pliable.
 Indeed he pretty much let the nobles do as they liked, which is a big part of the reason why by 1526 the Hungarian military had deteriorated as compared to what it had been in the 15th century under Corvinus.
 To keep his more powerful neighbors on good terms, Vladislaus married both of his children to Habsburg royals.
 His son Louis married Mary of Austria in 1522, while his daughter Anne married Ferdinand, Archduke of Austria and brother of Holy Roman Emperor Charles V, in 1521.

 Hungarian nobles, as you probably gathered from the previous paragraph, had the power to choose their king.
-The easiest thing to do in these cases was to ratify the son and heir of the previous king, assuming everybody was OK with the previous king, but Louis died at Mohács without a legitimate heir (he did have at least one illegitimate son).
-So the nobles got to work finding a successor, but with Hungary now divided and most of it under Ottoman control, the nobles split into two camps.
+The easiest thing to do in these cases was to ratify the son and heir of the previous king, assuming everybody was OK with the previous king, but Louis died at Mohács without a legitimate heir.
+So the nobles got to work finding a successor, but with Hungary now divided and most of it under Ottoman control, they split into two camps.
 One group, with Ottoman support, elected John Zápolya, who was also Louis’ brother-in-law and probably the most powerful noble in Hungary.
 But the nobles in the rump part of Hungary that wasn’t under Ottoman control (“Royal Hungary”), along with the nobles in Bohemia and Croatia, decided to pick Anne’s husband, Ferdinand.
 Both claimed to rule all of Hungary, but in practice the kingdom was divided.

 Ferdinand went on to have quite the regal career, eventually succeeding his brother as Holy Roman Emperor in 1556.
 Of course that didn’t do anything to bolster his claim over central and eastern Hungary, which remained in Ottoman hands until the next Battle of Mohács.
 But the claim didn’t disappear, either.
 So when the Ottomans finally lost their Hungarian possessions in 1687, instead of regaining its independence Hungary simply shifted from one empire to another.
 Hungary as an independent entity wouldn’t reemerge until after World War I.